-If it’s not the confined space, it’s generally becausse most people before a flight are usually stressed or on edge.
+If it’s not the confined space, it’s generally because most people before a flight are usually stressed or on edge.
 At least until the plane takes off.

 Then it can be any number of things that can set you off

-One might be the propensity for liquid to spill.
-Those tray tables are hardly stable or level at the best of times, and the plastic they serve meals on, and pour drinks into, is very slippery and it doesn’t take much to spill.
+One might be the propensity for the liquid to spill.
+Those tray tables are hardly stable or level at the best of times, and the plastic they serve meals on and pour drinks into, is very slippery and it doesn’t take much to spill.

 I know, it just happened to me.